RIYAKUMARI001/Meal/README.md

 Authentic Indian Flavors, Cinematic Experience

-A premium single-page restaurant website for Rasa Kitchen — an authentic Indian meal brand that brings restaurant-quality dishes to your home with a modern, cinematic presentation.
+A premium  restaurant website for Rasa Kitchen — an authentic Indian meal brand that brings restaurant-quality dishes to your home with a modern, cinematic presentation.